yashkhetade/JavaMicroservices/Microservices.md

 ### Lets say if rewards ms fails the credit card service will still run because it is independent

 # Typical System Design

 Client -> Edge -> Application Layer -> DB -> Observability

+# In  edge layer

+-  DNS will get resolved i.e url will be resolved
+-  Then we have CDN for region specific content delivery
+-  Then we have load balancer
+-  Then API Gateway i.e it routes request to MS

+# DB
+Do learn Database System Design Concepts like Database Replication , Database Sharding , Database Partioning

+# Observability
+It includes logging and monitoring